Q: I want to rebuild my credit score by using a credit card for monthly expenses, then paying it off each month to show that I'm reliable.

 A: You've got a great strategy, especially if you're focused enough to keep that monthly balance hovering at about 1 percent of your overall line of credit.
 That's a credit reporting hack we're hearing more about these days as a method that can push your score well into the "good" range from your current "fair" status.

-If you happen to live in a hub city for a major airline, or if there's a specific route you fly very often, tying your monthly purchasing to a single loyalty program can lead to routine free travel.
-Chase's British Airways Visa Signature Card, for example, offers lots of bonus perks for frequent European travelers.
+If you happen to live in a hub city for a major airline, or if there's a specific route you fly very often, tying your monthly purchasing to a single loyalty program can lead to routine redeeming rewards toward travel.
+Chase's British Airways Visa Signature Card, for example, offers bonus perks for frequent European travelers.

 However, you can get similar value by signing up for Chase's Southwest Airlines Rapid Rewards Plus Credit Card.
-Whichever airline credit card you choose, you'll maximize your earnings by purchasing tickets using that card directly through the carrier's website.Blue Sky Preferred from American Express and Capital One Venture Card reduce restrictions
+Whichever airline credit card you choose, you'll maximize your earnings by purchasing tickets using that card directly through the carrier's website.Blue Sky Preferred from American Express and Capital One® Venture® Rewards Credit Card reduce restrictions

 Yet, if you prefer a great bargain to a familiar flight crew, you're probably already doing most of your travel planning using discount airfare websites.
 A whole new generation of travel rewards cards has sprung up to support this phenomenon, freeing you from blackout dates and restrictive redemption procedures among mainstream carriers.

-Blue Sky Preferred from American Express and the Capital One Venture Card both let you accumulate rewards points that you can redeem for statement credit against any of your eligible travel purchases.
+Blue Sky Preferred from American Express and the Capital One® Venture® Rewards Credit Card both let you accumulate rewards points that you can redeem for statement credit against any of your eligible travel purchases.
 Let's say you find a $200 airfare to your favorite destination through a cheap travel agent.
-Spend about $15,000 with either of these cards, and you could get that ticket for free.
+Spend about $15,000 with either of these cards, and you could get that ticket for close to nothing, aside from taxes, any applicable fees, and carrier charges.
 Through a traditional frequent flier program, you might need to make $25,000 in annual purchases and still fork over a $75 redemption fee for the same ticket.

 Whichever destination you choose, take advantage of your credit card issuer's text alerts, automatic payment reminders, and online banking services to help keep your credit score strategy on autopilot.